There are a variety of somatic experiencing techniques available to those in need of somatic trauma therapy.

 The remnants of repeated insults, cruelty, abandonment, bullying, verbal abuse, shaming, sexual assault, and degradation remain deep within people.
 It is not something that is often brushed off.
 Rather, people do what they can to forget it, despite the fact that the trauma will most likely reappear at a later time.

 Every person has his or her own individual experiences with trauma.
 Whether a one-time occurrence or a reoccurring act, those memories are held within.
 It remains in their physical, mental, and emotional space.
 People often try to futilely avoid or suppress their trauma.
 However, the only way to get rid of it is to bring it to the surface, share it, discuss it, and grieve over it.
 Repression and coping, which may occur through dangerous activities like substance abuse, are not uncommon.
 At that moment, it may be the only way a person knows how to protect himself or herself.
 But eventually, that trauma needs to be released.

-Additional methods for treating somatic trauma also involved different modalities, some of them being relatively new.
+Additional methods of somatic therapy for trauma also involved different modalities, some of them being relatively new.
 For instance, Eye Movement Desensitization and Reprocessing (EMDR) is often cited as a way to eradicate trauma.
 Studies show that EMDR can improve symptoms with fewer sessions than traditional methods, like cognitive behavioral therapy (CBT).
 Although for repeated instances of trauma, multiple sessions of EMDR have to take place.
 Other holistic methods are gaining popularity in helping trauma victims recover.

 Somatic Experiencing Techniques

 Somatic experiencing therapy (SE)was developed by Dr. Peter Levine.

 Somatic Trauma Therapy can help trauma victims of all types, whether it’s a car accident victim or someone involved in an abusive marriage.